install wget if you don't have

 It is often difficult to tell how hard developers are working to non-IT folks.
-Usually I try to let them watch gsource.
+Usually, I try to let them watch Gource.

-Setting up gsource on Mac is not difficult but it has several steps.
-First, you have to have brew installed.
-Then, run below commands from Terminal,
+Setting up Gource on Mac is not difficult, but it has several steps.
+First, you have to have Brew installed.
+Then, run the commands below from Terminal,

 # install wget if you don't have